 Matriculated APU Students

-To qualify for a major in allied health, biology, biochemistry, or chemistry, matriculated APU students must submit evidence of all of the following:
+To qualify for a major in allied health, biological sciences, biochemistry, or chemistry, matriculated APU students must submit evidence of all of the following:

 - Completion of prospective major advising in the Department of Biology and Chemistry

 The following are policies that apply to all students in courses offered by the department: